 I thought the car was looking a bit too flat so I added an area with a darker shade at the bottom of the side, which almost magically makes that surface look curved.

-One possible extra step would be to add a bit of the red rear lights, wrapping around the corner.
+One possible extra step would be to add a bit of the red for the rear lights, wrapping around the corner.
 I’m dropping that step because after trying it out, I decided that it didn’t fit so well with the style of the car.

 So now the car is done!